MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 ## Adapting to CoreData Non-Optionals

-Recall that after auto-generating your Managed Object files, you removed the "?" from each property, changing each property to a Swift non-optional type.
+Recall that after auto-generating the Managed Object files, we removed the "?" from each property, changing each property to a Swift non-optional type.

 > [action]
 >